Skip to main content

 • Those who may not identify as “leaders” but are already leading from within the community, in informal or self-determined ways.

-• People working in ways that are experimental, community-driven, interdisciplinary or activist-rooted.
+• People working in ways that are experimental, collective, community-driven and/or interdisciplinary.

 Important dates

-November 2025: Digital sessions begin.
-23 x 90 minute sessions pending schedules across time zones of participants.
+November 2025: Two 90-minute sessions pending schedules across time zones of participants.

-March 2026: Post-Festival digital sessions.
-Two 90-minute sessions pending schedules across time zones of participants.
+March 2026: Two 90-minute sessions pending schedules across time zones of participants.

 Or download Expression of Interest questions as a Word Document.